cobi-bike/DevKit/README.md

 1. Launch [Google Chrome](https://chrome.com) and install the [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno)
 2. Navigate to our [example module](https://codepen.io) on [codepen.io](https://codepen.io)
 3. Open the [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno) alongside the example in your Chrome browser window
 4. In the DevKit Extension, change location coordinates and hit thumb controller buttons to see COBI.js in action.
-This simulates data that will later be provided by the COBI app to your module when riding on a bike.
+This simulates data that will later be provided by COBI to your module when riding on a bike.

 Bonus points for directly tweaking the code e.g. subscribing to additional data from the COBI.js data stream or adding fancy visualizations!